-Cost / revenue Similar to the above, but this allows you to group statistics advanced data using the customer name and account billing mode or show details for a specific customer site.
+Cost / revenue statistics advanced Customer completed summary Similar to the above, but this allows you to group data using the customer name and account billing mode or show details for a specific customer site.
 It also shows additional customer information (e.g. tax codes, contract numbers, etc.) and allows that to be used for grouping the data in the report.
-Customer Provides information about the number of completed successful and failed calls made over any specified summary period of time, their total duration and the amount , charged to customers for them (in the base currency of the virtual billing environment).
+Provides information about the number of successful and failed calls made over any specified period of time, their total duration and the amount charged to customers for them (in the base currency of the virtual billing environment).
 You can filter the report data by specifying the following parameters: a service, a customer, a customer class, a representative and a period of time.
 Please note that you won't be able to choose a customer if you already specified a customer class or representative.
-However, in this case, the report will display separate rows for every customer under the chosen customer class or representative. representative.
-This report presents information about calls that have the following disconnect causes: 16 ("Normal call clearing"), 31 ("Normal, unspecified") for successful calls; 17 ("User busy"), 18 ("No user · · · · · · · · · · · · · · · · · · · responding") and 19 ("No answer from user") for failed calls.
-Customer Prints out a list of a customer's invoices / statement payments, showing the running balance for a given Contain time interval and the totals for all these categories.
-Customer Prints out a list of changes of customer's balance statement for a given time interval. advanced Charge consul and / noverther that it is four General Shows general cost / revenue statistics for a cost/revenue specific period of time and sorts the data depending statistics upon a selected report type (e.g. by customer and 0 1 destination, subtotal per country).
-Generated Shows generated revenue for specific services and revenue by customers, grouped by destination. destination Most popular Allows you to monitor which countries particular countries customers call most often.
+However, in this case, the report will display separate rows for every customer under the chosen customer class or representative.
+This report presents information about calls that have the following disconnect causes: 16 ("Normal call clearing"), 31 ("Normal, unspecified") for successful calls; 17 ("User busy"), 18 ("No user responding") and 19 ("No answer from user") for failed calls.
+Customer Prints out a list of a customer's invoices / statement payments, showing the running balance for a given time interval and the totals for all these categories.
+Customer Prints out a list of changes of customer's balance statement for a given time interval. advanced General Shows conord cost / revenue statistics for a Shows general cost / revenue statistics for a cost/revenue statistics specific period of time and sorts the data depending upon a selected report type (e.g. by customer and statistics destination, subtotal per country).
+Generated Shows generated revenue for specific services and revenue by customers, grouped by destination. destination ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Most popular Allows you to monitor which countries particular countries customers call most often.
 Most popular Allows you to monitor which destinations destinations (individual prefixes) particular customers call most often.

-Payments Provides details about payments recorded in the T wyllielies system during a specific time interval (with the option of filtering payments for particular customers).
-Representative Provides details about the representative's commission report commission (amounts earned by representative) eommooron report and the commission payments made to the representative.
+Payments Provides details about payments recorded in the system during a specific time interval (with the option of filtering payments for particular customers).
+Representative Provides details about the representative's commission report commission (amounts earned by representative) and the commission payments made to the representative.
 Revenue Shows the total revenue (all the charges to customers) during a specific period.
-Includes the following report types: • Revenue by date.
+Includes the following report types: Revenue by date.
 Revenue by charge type.
-Pouring info Revenue by customer class.
-Analyzes and shows the available routes calculates.
-Routing info - LCR blending Analyzes and shows the available routes, calculates the average termination price for each destination, LCK bichang and then uses this as a basis for computing the rate for a given customer.
+Revenue by customer class.
+Routing info - Analyzes and shows the available routes, calculates LCR blending the average termination price for each destination, and then uses this as a basis for computing the rate for a given customer.
 The most important step is to "blend" the prices of different vendors according to a realistic scenario.
-For more detailed information, see the section Routing Info - LCR Blending in the Unified PortaSwitch Handbook Collection.
-Traffic usage Allows you to view selected customers' daily voice trending minutes per destination group set.
+For more detailed information, see the section Routing Info - LCR Blending in the Unified PortaSwitch Handbook TT - CC" Collection.
+Traffic usage trending Allows you to view selected customers' daily voice minutes per destination group set.
 This report evaluates historic data to indicate whether a customer's voice traffic has gone up, down or remained constant.
 When the report is configured and generated you will find the following indicators: Green indicator color demonstrates an increase of Total Minutes over Average Minutes.
 Red indicator color indicates a decrease of Total Minutes over Average Minutes.
-Blue indicator color indicates that there was no significant change between the Average Minutes and the Total Minutes.
+Blue indicator color indicates that there was no significant change between the Average Minutes and the Total Minutes .
 Vendor average Shows the vendor average success rate for the success rate specific period.